-Vienna Social Housing Academy: International Best Practices in Mixed-Income Housing
+Vienna Social Housing Field Study: International Best Practices in Mixed-Income Housing

 Vienna Social Housing Academy

-The Global Policy Leadership Academy in partnership with the International Building Exhibition Vienna (IBA_Wien) is offering an intensive housing policy program designed to give California local and regional housing policy leaders and practitioners a deep understanding of the Vienna Social Housing Model and how it came to be the most livable city in the world.
+The Global Policy Leadership Academy is offering an intensive housing policy program designed to give California local and regional housing policy leaders and practitioners a deep understanding of the Vienna Social Housing Model and how it came to be the most livable city in the world.

 Social Housing Field Study